Qalthos/blog/content/CIVX/shelves-and-shoves.rst

 it pulled all the info again.
 And due to the way the scrape was written, it pulled all the info for all the senators at once, creating quite a bit of lag before the first page showed up.
-This clearly wasn't going to be something we could continue to develpo with.
+This clearly wasn't going to be something we could continue to develop with.
-Now, I know nothing about caching data, so I did some poiking around in CIVX to see how it is done elsewhere.
+Now, I know nothing about caching data, so I did some poking around in CIVX to see how it is done elsewhere.
 Most of the other caches I found in CIVX code were related to caching text feeds, which were not as explanatory as I was hoping.
 Once I felt I had a handle on how things